Old-Farmer/im-autoswitch.nvim/README.md

       cmdline_enter_default = false, -- back to default im at CmdlineEnter(:)
-                                     -- because some ims can't produce ":" directly, disable it by default cmdline_leave_default = true, -- back to default im at CmdlineLeave(:)
+                                     -- because some ims can't produce ":" directly, disable it by default cmdline_leave_default = true, -- back to default im at CmdlineLeave(:) terminal = true, -- always back to default at TermEnter/TermLeave },
-    },
   },
 }